-A family friend is Greek and sent me a honey from Ikaria.
+A family friend is Greek and sent me honey from Ikaria.
 It is a little smoky and tastes of caramel.
 Bees never cease to amaze me in what they create.
 I wanted to bake it into a cake and decided to go with other flavors you might find on that Greek island.
 Olive oil, of course.
 It is best known for savory dishes, but I think it is beautiful in desserts.
-I like a fruity oil, but you can use an extra virgin if you don’t want anything too over powering.
+I like a fruity oil, but you can use an extra virgin if you don’t want anything too overpowering.
 Lastly, but not least, cherries.
 Apparently they abound in Ikaria and they pair beautifully with honey and olive oil, so they were the natural pick.
-I used sweet cherries, but I think sour cherries would be even better and they are in season at the moment.
+I used sweet cherries in this olive oil cake, but I think sour cherries would be even better and they are in season at the moment.
 You could use any other fruit you like and add them in the same way.

 There are a few basic recipes you can try in a cookbook to get a sense of the quality of the book.
 I always go for the banana bread, pound cakes or a classic Bundt.
 I know they sound too simple to give any indication of a chef’s worth, but the simple recipes are the hardest.
 They can’t hide behind icing or sauces.
 If they don’t stand perfect as they are, then chances are the rest of the recipes won’t either.